arob5/arob5.github.io/_posts/2024-02-09-Bayesian-filtering.md

 p(y_k|V_k, Y_{k-1}) &= p(y_k|v_k)
 \end{align}

-View this as simply defining a joint distribution on all quantities, subject to some assumptions that simplify the joint distributions (see Saarka pg 52).
+It is this perspective that is taken in {% cite SaarkaTimeVaryingSystems %}
+(see page 52).

 ## The Filtering and Smoothing Problems
 We are now ready to define the two primary problems of interest in this s